 Front-loading of grants.
 Some colleges award more grants during the freshman year and fewer grants in subsequent years.
 The intention is partly to ensure that students who drop out have fewer loans to repay, since students who drop out are three times as likely to default as students who graduate.
+But it also makes the college seem more generous than it really is.

 Financial aid award letters provide information for just one year.
-For one year, the financial aid award letter provides cost and financial aid information.
-The cost of attendance will probably increase every year, and may be higher by the senior year in college.
+The financial aid award letter provides cost and financial aid information for just one year.
+The cost of attendance will probably increase every year, and may be 20% to 25% higher by the senior year in college.
 Cumulative debt at graduation will typically be about four to five times freshman year debt for Bachelor's degree recipients.